allegro/hermes/docs/contents/tutorials/02_migration_from_json_to_avro.rst

     {"jsonToAvroDryRun": true}

 When dry run mode is enabled, try publishing some JSON messages on the migrated topic.
-If there are no logs of type ``Could not convert JSON to AVRO`` then it means that messages are converted successfully and you can disable the dry run mode.
+If there are no logs containing ``Could not convert JSON to AVRO`` it means that messages are converted successfully and you can disable the dry run mode.

 3. Enabling migration mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^